ijlee2/crunchingnumbers/README.md

 e.g. papers, code, your very own blog. :)

 If you find a bug in my code or have suggestions for making the code better and simpler, please let me know.
-Thank you!

 Isaac,